UummProject/docs/ContractsDefinitions.md

 - It returns the contract address associated to an id

 - _Governance_ contracts rely on it to get
-- Has a _Governance_ contract associated
+- Has a set of _Governance_ contracts associated
-- Only the _Governance_ is allowed to updated the directory
+- Only the _Governance_ contracts are allowed to updated the directory

 ## Governance (set of contract references)
  - Includes